AdrielLoh/MP2025-Group31-DeeyVysionPlus/README.md

 3) DeepFace Live
   [https://mega.nz/folder/m10iELBK#Y0H6BflF9C4k_clYofC7yA/file/bs9FlKrS]

+---

-To start the project:
+### To start the project:
-1) run python app.py
+1) `cd` to the root directory of this project
+2) Ensure you are using your intended virtual environemnt / python interpreter
+3) run the command `python app.py`

+**If require live deepfake generation:**
-2) start DeepFace Live, and turn on all the settings available
+4) start DeepFace Live, and turn on all the settings available
-3) start OBS and start virtual camera
+5) start OBS and start virtual camera

 ---